mensahinsights/mensahinsights/README.md

 # Hi, I'm Gamal

-Welcome to my GitHub profile.
-I use this space to share data projects, explore business questions, and build tools that make analysis easier and more impactful.
+Welcome to my corner of GitHub!
+This is where curiosity meets code, business problems get solved, and I share the tools that make data analysis actually enjoyable.

 ---